florianeckerstorfer/sublime-phex/README.md

 }
 ```

-When the *Create Class* command is invoked with `Phex\Foo\Bar` a class with the following properties is created:
+Invoking the *Create Class* command with `Phex\Foo\Bar` creates a class with the following properties:

 - Class name: `Bar`
 - Namespace: `Phex\Foo\Bar`